 The minimum and maximum lengths specified assure against damage to the air bag as a result of suspension travel.
 When operating your 4WD vehicle in a manner that might exceed the air bag’s length limits, the use of limiting straps and modified jounce bumpers are recommended.
 These items must be installed in a manner that limits the suspension travel to the air bag’s maximum and minimum heights.

 If you lift your vehicle, the air springs mounting brackets can be blocked or modified to allow the air bags to be mounted at the proper height.

 Each air bag has a minimum pressure that applies to an unloaded vehicle used under normal road conditions.
 Adjusting the air bag’s pressure to the minimum requirement while the vehicle is sitting still, does not assure against damage during off-roading.
 When the air bag is extended, its volume is increased and therefore the pressure drops.
 With RideControl series air springs, the end result is that the air bag may not roll down properly and the air bag may be damaged.

-When off-roading, increase pressure in your air springs to ensure the 5 psi minimum requirement is met when the air bag is at its full extension.
+When off-roading, increase pressure in your air springs to ensure that the 5 PSI minimum requirement is met when the air bag is at its full extension.

 These two tips can be summed up in the two points below:

 Air Lift air springs are not intended to be used as a “lift kit” to provide additional ground clearance.
 Doing so will create a very stiff and uncomfortable ride.
-Lift your vehicle first and use Air Lift air springs and Lock-N-Lift for additional load support.
+Lift your vehicle first and use Air Lift air springs and air spring spacers for additional load support.

 Which Air Lift products fit your ride?